 4. PROCESS STAGES

 First Stage – Submitting Proposals

-Proposals must be submitted by filling in the online form, providing answers to the following questions:
+Proposals should be submitted by filling out the online form and emailing it to

 Third Stage - Comments and Voting

-Those IOPD members that are registered on the digital platform will be able to both comment on the proposals and ask questions about them.
-The members who have submitted the proposals will be able to comment on and answer the questions.
+People who are registered on the digital platform will be able to comment on the proposals and ask questions that can be answered by the responsible of the proposal.

-Each of the platform members will be able to vote for the three proposals that they consider to be most innovative.
+Each member of the platform will be able to vote for the five proposals that they consider most interesting and successful.

-A ranking, for all of the proposals, will be drawn up and the 20 proposals with the most votes will be passed on to the next stage.
-Should less than 40 proposals have been submitted, only those that are among the 50% most voted will be passed on to the next stage.
+All proposals will be ranked: the top 15 proposals passed onto the next stage.
 If there are two or more proposals with the same number of votes, lots will be drawn to decide which of them will be passed on to the next stage.

-Each member of the Jury will evaluate 10 proposals and submit a form with their report on each of those proposals.
+In June/August 2022, each member of the Jury will evaluate between 10 and 15 proposals and fill out a document with their report on each of those proposals.
 These reports will include the awarding of points for each of the evaluation criteria (see Section 5 of the Terms below), accompanied by a brief justification.

 Final Stage - Publication of Results and Feedback